tanyelai/neuroscience/README.md

 ### Day 63-65
 Reading cognitive neuroscience book provides more insights page by page.
 The genetic manipulations on animals, invasive and non-invasive methods to stimulate animal and human brain are clearly explained.
 I am trying to keep up with my program, however, it seems I will first complete everything in neurobiology course before moving forward in medical neuroscience.
 It is because following lots of courses at the same time is mentally burden for me right now.

+### Day 66-67
+More readings at library.
+The things I learn about are quite fascinating and this situation gives me a feeling that "I need to learn more", so I think I'm at the right point.